Terms and Conditions

-5.13 If You wish to cancel arrangements for ongoing lessons or activities for which Supplementary Fees are levied You shall inform the Director in writing of your intention to do so six weeks before the intended cancellation; if less than six weeks’ notice is given half a term’s charges for the activity will be payable.
+5.13 If You wish to cancel arrangements for ongoing lessons or activities for which Supplementary Fees are levied You shall inform the Head Teacher in writing of your intention to do so six weeks before the intended cancellation; if less than six weeks’ notice is given half a term’s charges for the activity will be payable.

 6.1 The College operates a complaints procedure a copy of which is available in our College Policies document, and is available from the College Office.
 You are encouraged to inform Us should You have any concerns whatsoever regarding matters of safety, care, discipline, progress or the like, regarding your Child.

 Data protection, record-keeping and confidentiality